BitcoinNovaProject/emsdk/README.md

   installed.
 To open java, you need a Java SE 6 runtime.
 Would you like to install one now?" that will automatically download a Java runtime to the system.
-- `cmake`: Only needed for compiling packages from source.
-- `git`: Only needed for compiling packages from source.

 ### Linux

 - `python`: Version 2.7.0 or above.
 - `java`: For running closure compiler (optional)
-- `git`: Only needed for compiling packages from source.
-- `cmake`: Only needed for compiling packages from source.

 The emsdk pre-compiled binaries are built aginst Ubuntu/Xenial 16.04 LTS and therefore depend on system libraryes compatiable with versions of `glibc` and